-In September 2020, Western Washington University’s Computer Science department updated their website (cs.wwu.edu) to match the Drupal theme being deployed campus-wide.
-With this update, a unique opportunity arose within this update to incorporate a part of my capstone project’s mission of making the graduate student advising process easier by adding new and updating pre-existing webpages about the graduate program.
+In September 2020, the Computer Science department at Western Washington University (WWU) updated their website (cs.wwu.edu) to match the Drupal theme being deployed campus-wide.
+With this update, a unique opportunity arose within this update to incorporate a part of my capstone project’s mission of making the graduate student advising process easier by updating pre-existing webpages with in-depth content about the graduate program.

-Yudong Liu, the Graduate Advisor for the Western Washington University Computer Science department at the time of the project, was receiving many repetitive questions from prospective and current graduate students alike regarding admissions, advising, and steps for progressing towards graduation.
+Yudong Liu, the Graduate Advisor for the WWU Computer Science department at the time of the project, was receiving many repetitive questions from prospective and current graduate students alike regarding admissions, advising, and steps for progressing towards graduation.

 Although the departmental website had the necessary resources available that pertained to those asked questions, its current state required cross-navigation and re-routing across other websites and resources to find answers, resulting in a tedious and complex communication process to find the desired information for all parties involved.

 To gain a better perspective of what type of relevant content the graduate program would need on their webpages, I immersed myself in the graduate student content space using the Computer Science department’s available resources such as their Graduate Student Handbook and general Grad School website.
 Furthering my research, I conducted a heuristic analysis of the departmental website’s overall organizational structure using timing, effort, and visibility as key evaluators for finding information.